pcapriotti/optparse-applicative/README.md

 `FILE` in the help text and documentation), default value "out.txt", a long name "output" and a short name "o".

-A regular option can return an object of any type, and takes a *reader* parameter which specifies how the argument should be parsed.
-A common reader is `auto`, which assumes a `Read` instance for the return type and uses it to parse its argument.
+A regular `option` can return an object of any type, and takes a *reader* parameter which specifies how the argument should be parsed.
+A common reader is `auto`, which requires a `Read` instance for the return type and uses it to parse its argument.
 For example:

 ```haskell